pboutinaud/SHiVAi/README.md

 ### Running SHiVAi from direct package commands (recommended)

-From the virtual environment where you installed shivautils, run the command `shiva` (calling the `shiva.py` script).
+From the virtual environment where you installed shivai, run the command `shiva` (calling the `shiva.py` script).

 To see the detailed help for this command, you can call:
 ```bash